i-e-b/node-tree-surgeon/README.md

 #### Input

 - [x] decompose -- turn a normal js object tree into the relational structure
-- [x] decomposeWithIds -- same as `decompose` but use a function to pick ids.
-In case you want to use the relational model externally.
-It's up to you to ensure the ids are unique

 ### Operations on the relational structure: